vedatenisgul/python_projects/README.md

-# python_projects
+# Python Projects

-A repository for publishing python projects and improving the use of git and GitHub
+A repository for publishing Python projects and improving the use of Git and GitHub.

+- These projects are part of Angela Yu's "100 Days of Code: The Complete Python Pro Bootcamp".